 To this end we used the Raspberry Pi mini-computer platform with some specific software and hardware made for us to have a good user experience and make an easy step-by-step installation at home.

-This project was awarded at Cannes Festival with a Silver Lion.
+Awarded at Cannes Festival with Silver Lion Prize

 After the great collaboration with my friend and musician Rodrigo Rammsy with R-Control development we decided to make some new stuff in a different way, exploring the Audio Visual boundaries of live electronic music.